at our Open Days

-The School of Biosciences has demonstrated it is a world-leading Research School, seeing an increase in its overall GPA to 3.24 since 2014.
-Biosciences published 76% of its research papers in the highest “world leading” and “internationally excellent” categories.
+The School of Biosciences has demonstrated it is a world-leading research school, seeing an increase in overall GPA to 3.24 in the Research Excellence Framework (REF) 2021.
+Biosciences published 83% of research impact cases papers in the highest world-leading category

 Discover our cutting-edge research that's making the news.